Lakhnadon Christian Hospital

 Healthy Preemie Boy Is Saved

 She was six months pregnant and leaking amniotic fluid.
 Sanibai was rushed into Lakhnadon’s outpatient department, desperate for help.
 The staff found that the baby’s heartbeat was strong, and they determined to treat Sanibai conservatively and wait to see what developed.

-However, Sanibai's husband was very concerned about his wife's health and kept insisting that hospital staff abort the baby.
+However, Sanibai’s husband was very concerned about his wife’s health and kept insisting that hospital staff abort the baby.
 They already had three children and he wanted to ensure that nothing happened to Sanibai.
 The doctors treated her with antibiotics and hoped that the leak would seal off.
-They counseled the couple to keep the baby and shared the gospel with them.
+They counseled the couple to keep the baby and shared about God with them.

 Eventually, the doctors told the couple that they would operate to deliver the 3.3-pound baby and perform a tubectomy for no charge if they would agree to stay at the hospital and nurse the baby until he no longer needed hospital care.
 They agreed.
 This couple made only $150 each year from farming and supplemented this income by working as migrant workers for about $2 a day.
 Since they had no money to pay for an operation, the Lakhnadon staff offered to treat them for free in order to save the baby’s life.

 When the baby boy was delivered, he was active and crying.
 The relatives were excited to see him and were willing to take the baby to the government hospital in Seoni where he could be cared for in an incubator, so hospital staff arranged for the necessary transportation.
 When the smiling couple returned a week later for a follow-up visit with their healthy baby, the staff knew they had done the right thing.
 They are thrilled to be able to offer grace in hospital fees when they have funding set aside for needy patients.

 Black Cobra Victim Recovers